muhsinking/notebook/content/essays/Everything happens for a reason.md

 > If we’re psychologically healthy, our brain makes us feel as if we’re the moral heroes at the centre of the unfolding plots of our lives.
 Any ‘facts’ it comes across tend to be subordinate to that story.
 If these ‘facts’ flatter our heroic sense of ourselves, we’re likely to credulously accept them, no matter how smart we think we are.
 If they don’t, our minds will tend to find some crafty way of rejecting them."

-It takes constant effort to remind ourselves that the stories we invent unconsciously, about why we fail (it's not our fault) and what it means (it’s for the best), are really just rationalizations, lies we tell ourselves to feel better, or “cope,” to use the colloquial invective. _[And the smarter you are, [the better you probably are at lying to yourself](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2182588).]_
+It takes constant effort to remind ourselves that the stories we invent unconsciously, about why we fail (it's not our fault) and what it means (it’s for the best), are really just rationalizations, lies we tell ourselves to feel better, or “cope,” to use the colloquial invective.[^3]

 But if they are lies, they may sometimes be useful, even necessary lies.
 For there are a great many things in life that must be coped with, and many far worse than a missed job opportunity.
 Heartbreak, injury, betrayal, discrimination, poverty, and death—we use story to transform the rocks of our hardship into stepping stones on our personal hero’s journey.
 Thus transfigured, we can find the strength to stride across them, lest we be shattered and sunk.